Unboxed-Software/solana-course/content/basic-anchor-program.md

 }
 ```

-When using the `#[instruction(...)]` attribute, the instruction data must be in the order that was passed into the instruction.
+When using the `#[instruction(...)]` attribute macro, the instruction data must be in the order that was passed into the instruction.
 You can omit all arguments after the last one you need.

 ```rust
 pub fn example_instruction(